heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 - What is the difference between Git and GitHub?
 - How is Markdown different from Word?
 - What is a repository?
 What is a clone?
 - What is a tag?
-What is the difference with a commit?
+How is it different from a commit?
 - Describe a typical Git workflow.

 ## Finished?
 Was it easy?
 Was it hard?